About us

 SUSIE FARIA

-Ms. Faria is a life-long Episcopalian and clergy kid from Massachusetts and was previously an intern before beginning this role at OGR.
+Ms. Faria is a life-long Episcopalian and clergy kid from Massachusetts.
 Prior to joining this office, she obtained her B.A. in Global Studies with minors in International Relations and Arts and Communications, while traveling the world with Long Island University Global, studying in Central America, Europe, and Australia.
 Her experiences abroad developed and curated her passion for the environment, history, international relations, and interreligious relations.
-In 2021, she attended the UN Conference of Parties (COP26) as a part of the Presiding Bishop Michael Curry’s virtual delegation.
+She worked in animal rescue centers in Costa Rica, Australia, and the U.S., focusing on sea turtles and other marine life.
+Her work at OGR combines her interest in the environment with politics and religion.

 Fellow